 Damien joined the Department of Political Economy in 2015.
 Prior to this, he studied and worked at the Université de Montréal (Canada) and UCLouvain (Belgium).
-He also held visiting positions in the Paris School of Economics (France) and the European University Institute (Italy).
+He also held visiting positions at the Paris School of Economics (France) and the European University Institute (Italy).

-He is the currently the Director of Quantitative Political Economy Research Group.
+He is currently the Director of the Quantitative Political Economy Research Group.

 Damien will consider supervising students who want to use quantitative methods, especially experiments and surveys, to study elections, voters and parties, particularly with a comparative perspective.

 - Damien Bol, Konstantinos Matakos, Orestis Troumpounis, and Dimitrios Xefteris (2019).
 Electoral Rules, Strategic Entry, and Polarization.
-Journal of Public Economics178(104065): 1-12.
+Journal of Public Economics 178(104065): 1-12.

 - Damien Bol, André Blais, Xavier Gillard, Lidia Nunez, and Jean-Benoit Pilet (2018).
 Voting and Satisfaction with Democracy in Flexible-List PR.
 Electoral Studies 56: 23-34.